 West Moreton Health’s existing mental health unit provides community and acute mental health services 24 hours a day, seven days a week.
 Built in the late 1990s, the unit no longer reflects best practice for delivering these services.

-The new 50-bed unit, which provides 6 additional beds, will offer the best available mental health care and assessment, recovery and rehabilitation services for adults, including older people.
+The new unit, will offer the best available mental health care, assessment and recovery services for adults, including older people.
 It will include a triage point and an assessment area, two 14-bed wards for acute adult inpatients, one 14-bed ward for older people and an eight-bed high-dependency ward.

 Designed to reflect a residential environment, this purpose-built unit will give patients access to internal courtyards, gardens and outdoor areas, and multiple barbecue areas for families, supporting best-practice service delivery and person-centred care.
 We partnered with health consumers, carers and expert clinicians to ensure the unit provides a safe space to improve wellbeing.

-The unit will present as four storeys from Chelmsford and Kallara avenues and three storeys from Walker Street.
+The unit will present as three storeys from Chelmsford and Kallara avenues.
 The ground level will be designated parking for deliveries and staff.
 Levels 1 and 2 will be clinical floors.
 On Level 3, an enclosed bridge will link the new unit with level 6 of the Ipswich Hospital for the safe movement of consumers, staff and deliveries.
 The new bridge will be the same height as the existing link from the Ipswich Hospital multi-storey carpark to the Chelmsford Avenue entrance of the current unit.